gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Features.md

 # Accessibility

+During the development, we’ve followed the best practices from [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/foundations/accessibility).

 ## The SDK conforms to the following accessibility features:

-• All UI elements have clear and concise descriptions, ensuring that users who rely on screenreaders are able to navigate the app with ease.
+• All UI elements have clear and concise descriptions, ensuring that users who rely on VoiceOver are able to navigate the app with ease.

 • The UI works seamlessly even when the system text size is increased.